Wigan Warriors: 1872–1902: Formation, Re-formation and NRFU foundation

 On 22 September 1879, the club was re-formed as Wigan Wasps Football Club by new members at a meeting in the Dicconson Arms.
 The main instigators of the re-formation of the club anew were W. L. Baldwin, J. Slevin, J. Underwood, Joe Wardle and others.
 Mr. Underwood was secretary and Mr. Alfred Hodgkinson was named as the treasurer.
 Many of the new members involved in the re-establishment of the club had also been involved with the Hare & Hounds running club and were of a more working-class background than the cricketers who had originally founded the club.
 The club moved back to Folly Field and used the Dicconson Arms Hotel as a HQ again before using the Legs of Man Hotel in the town centre as a HQ a few years later.

 In 1881 the club reverted to its original name of Wigan Football Club.
-It had been suggested that the club should do so but this was finally decided when Club Secretary William Marsden wrote to Wigan Cricket Club to see if they would be forming another football club in the near future as they had done when originally creating Wigan.
-The cricketers weren't involved with the club anymore but Mr Marsden felt it would be courtesy to ask what their intentions were in relation to football.
-The secretary of the cricket club wrote back saying it was completely justified for Wigan Wasps to become Wigan Football Club again as the cricketers had no intention of forming another football club with that name or being involved with football at all and as such the club remained the only rugby football club in town at that time.
+It had been previously suggested, but Club Secretary William Marsden wished to first send a letter to Wigan Cricket Club as a courtesy, since cricketers had created the original Wigan Football Club.
+The cricketers were no longer involved with football, and the cricket club secretary responded that the cricketers had no intention of forming another football club with that name, or at all.
+As such, Wigan Football Club was rechristened with its original name and remained the only rugby football club in the town.

 In 1883, Wigan won its first trophy, the Wigan Union Charity Cup.
 The club won the West Lancashire and Border Towns Union Cup in 1884 and the Wigan Union Charity Cup again in 1885.
 The club played in cherry and white jerseys for the first time on 26 September 1885.

 In 1888 they hosted the touring New Zealand Maoris.